 Because we and one of our licensors have used federal funding in the development of certain aspects of our technology, the federal government retains 'march-in' rights in connection with results derived from these grants.
-March-in rights give the federal government the right to grant to other entities, which may include competitors, licenses or to take a license for itself if the government funded the owner in the development of a patent.
+March-in rights give the federal government the right to grant other entities, which may include competitors, licenses or take a license for itself if it funded the owner in the development of a patent.
 The march-in right applies to patents that have been issued.
 The march-in right is intended to be used only if there is a threat to public health and safety that the owner of the patent is not equipped to handle.
 The march-in right may also be used to remove the exclusive rights belonging to a patent holder if the patent for which the government provided funding is not suitable for public use.
 If march-in rights are used by the government, the entities using the patent are required to pay royalties to the patent holder, which amount would be subject to negotiation.
+It is generally considered that because march-in rights have not been used to date by the government, the likelihood of them being exercised by the government is small.
 Nonetheless, because federal funding was used for some aspects of the company's technology that will be the subject of patents, the company could be subject to the march-in right and lose its exclusivity of the patent, and may suffer direct competition if any license is granted by the government under the march-in right to a competitor.